Resource-efficient linear-optical generation of GHZ-like states

 Detailed derivations of these formulae can be found in Appendix~\ref{app:Deriv bleeding}.
 From these expressions, we can deduce that the success probability of the bleeding process increases as the parameter $c$ decreases.
 However, a lower value of $c$ leads to a decrease in the parameter $\lambda'$.
 This trade-off between success probability and the quality of the resulting state (as quantified by $\lambda'$) introduces a non-trivial challenge in the choice of $c$.

 Using the derived expressions, we optimize the initial parameters $s$ of $\pi^{(1)}(1, s)$ and the bleeding parameters $c$ to minimize the average photon number cost $\nu$ per $|\text{GHZ}_{N}(s)\rangle$ state generation.
-Analogous to the process discussed in the previous section, one of the initial primates $\pi^{(1)}(1, s)$ can be determined, and the parameter $c$ can be fixed for specific bleeding units.
+Analogous to the process discussed in the previous section, one of the initial primates $\pi^{(1)}(1, s)$ can be determined, and the optimal parameter $c$ is fixed to 0 for specific bleeding units.
 We fix $c = 0$ for the $B^{(c)}$ unit that fuses two $\pi^{(1)}(1, s)$ states.
-Similarly, $c = 0$ is fixed for the final $B^{(c)}$ unit that produces the state $\pi^{(N)}(\lambda, s)$, as well as for the last $b^{(c)}$ that generates the desired $|\text{GHZ}_{N}(s)\rangle$ state.
-This ensures that the final bleeding process is fully exhausted.
+Similarly, $c = 0$ is fixed for the penultimate $B^{(c)}$ unit that produces the state $\pi^{(N)}(\lambda, s)$, as well as for the last $b^{(c)}$ that generates the desired $|\text{GHZ}_{N}(s)\rangle$ state (see Appendix~\ref{app:Deriv bleeding} for details).
 These determinations of $c$ simplify the optimization process by reducing the space of variables while maintaining resource efficiency.